 The Tavistock and Portman NHS Foundation Trust has been at the forefront of exploring mental health and wellbeing for over 100 years.
 We bring our extensive experience to this course as the only NHS Trust to be registered as a Higher Education Provider by The Office for Students.
 This means your learning will be grounded in practice and real life application.
 With our Digital Academy, we have made our training accessible and available to everyone to explore in your own time, at your own pace.
 Find out more.

 To apply for this course, please submit an application form using the ‘Apply Now’ button.

-Once you have submitted your form, the course team will review your application.
-The first reviews will be in July 2023 and thereafter within two to four weeks of your application being made.
+Once you have submitted your form, the course team will review your application within two to four weeks of your application being made.
 No interviews or references are required.
 If you are successful in being offered a place you will need to book, and pay for, your place as soon as possible, otherwise it may be offered to someone else.

 You can pay for this course by invoice or by debit/credit card.
 This will need to be via a one-off online payment during the booking process.
 Unfortunately we are unable to arrange instalment payments for this course.
 Sponsorships from employer are welcome – please obtain a purchase order from your organisation which you will need to upload when making your online booking.
 Please contact firstname.lastname@example.org if you need a quote to support the production of a purchase order.